Trees

 Staghorn Sumac

 Also known as Rhus typhina.
 A small tree or open, spreading shrub growing 2-20 ft depending on conditions.
 Forms dense thickets as it suckers, making it useful as a mass planting but potentially invasive.
 Beautiful fall colour.
 The name comes from the velvety red hairs on the branches resembling a stag’s horns.
 This specimen has not yet shown the striking flowers found on female plants; it may simply be immature or a male specimen. $8.
-1 two-gallon pot.
+1 two-gallon pot left.

 Tamarisk